leonpettitt0/AutoRecruit/README.md

-# 🤖 AutoRecruit – Weekly Reddit Recruitment Bot
+# 🤖 AutoRecruit – Weekly COC Reddit Recruitment Bot

 AutoRecruit is a Python bot that automatically posts a recruitment message to [r/ClashOfClansRecruit](https://www.reddit.com/r/ClashOfClansRecruit) every Monday at **13:00 UTC**.

-> 🔁 Originally built for `Scavengers | #2RUPQUQCJ` to maintain consistent, automated Reddit recruiting.
+> 🔁 Originally built for the `Scavengers | #2RUPQUQCJ` clan in the Clash of Clans mobile game to maintain consistent, automated Reddit recruiting.

 ---